furbyhaxx/proxmox_clearlinux_lxc/README.md

 ## What is this
 <p>A patch for Proxmox which allows the use of ClearLinux LXC templates<br>
 </p>

+## Where do I get the LXC containers?
 [LXC templates](https://github.com/furbyhaxx/clearlinux_lxc/)

 ## Tested on